 While this change was physical and the situation was rather outlandish compared to real life, it does have some real implications for the idea of “change” and even Christianity.

 It’s not unusual for people to use the term “shed my skin” when talking about going through a major change to their demeanor, outlook, or even personality.
 That ties into the same topic covered in this episode and in the world of biology: “molting”.
-In nature, many creatures that don’t periodically lose skin or hair (like we do) but instead shed it all at once go through the process of molting.
 Normally it’s associated with reaching a new life cycle or a time of growth, such as once a year when food is plentiful or scarce to allow it.
 There are a variety of kinds of actions that could be considered “molting”.
 The most extreme example could take place in butterflies.
 In their case, once the larva is large enough its skin will split and the “insides” will wriggle out as a new pupa.
 Yet those, in turn, will solidify and harden only to be split and discarded by its insides, which is a new adult butterfly.
 However, there’s much lesser examples, such as birds shedding their bright “breeding plumage” during the winter to look duller and harder for predators to find, deer shedding a thicker winter coat during the spring, or snakes, when big enough, going through the long process of rubbing against rocks to peel off their old skin.